embeddedartistry/wordpress-github-sync/README.md

 ## Building the Plugin for Release

-You cannot clone this repository directly to the server - it needs to be prepared for release with composer.
-Settings and dependencies are defined in [`composer.json`](composer.json).
+You cannot clone this repository directly to the server - it needs to be prepared for release with composer, or you need to run the command below inside the git repository on the server.

 Run this command from the plugin root:

 ```
 $ composer install
 ```

+Settings and dependencies are defined in [`composer.json`](composer.json).

 ## Running Tests